batimusprime/codingchallenges/9_DOOM/README.md

 # Doomsday Algorithm
-## Input date between 1900 - 3000 and receive the day of the week
+## Input date and receive the day of the week
 ### Doomsday Rules:
 - Sunday = 0
 - Monday = 1